sudipta002/Operationalizing_machine_learning/README.md

 ![](images/Application_Insights_enabled.png)

-The following screenshots show the log as result of logs.py
+The following screenshots show the log as a result of runnig logs.py

 ![](images/Logs_1.png)